St. Lawrence Market: History

 After the fire, St. Lawrence Hall was built, along with a new market building between it and Front, the first to be known as St Lawrence Market.
 It was an arcade in a north–south orientation.
 To finance the new construction, the City of Toronto sold lots on the market block.
 In the 1850s, the railways arrived in Toronto, and rail lines were extended along Front Street to the market.
 These lines were relocated to the new Esplanade south of Front Street and a passenger station was erected.

 The present St. Lawrence Market South building was built in 1845 as Toronto City Hall and was rebuilt in 1850.
 In 1899, Toronto City Hall moved to a new building at Queen and Bay Street.
 Part of the old City Hall was incorporated into a new building in 1904.
 At the same time, the 1851 north market building was torn down and replaced with a new building similar to the new south building.
 A canopy was built between the north and south buildings and this was torn down in the 1950s.
 The north market building was replaced with a simple single floor building in 1968, and the south building was renovated in 1972.
 The north building was demolished in 2015.
+The new North Market Building will house underground parking, a court house, the traditional Saturday Farmers' Market and other events such as the regular Sunday 'antique'market.
+The courthouse opened in March 2025 and the Farmer's Market in April.

 The City of Toronto government is now proceeding with another market building on the site of the North building at 92 Front St. A new four-storey building with an atrium is to replace the 1968 North building.
 The city council has awarded the contract to The Buttcon Limited/The Atlas corporation Joint Venture.
 The construction on the new project started in July 2019.
 Spring 2022 was the timeline that had been announced for the new building to be ready.
-As of Summer 2022, the building is expected to be completed and operational by Q1 2023 subject to contractor progress.
-The farmer's market has relocated to 125 The Esplanade, just south of the South building.
+As of February 2025, the building is expected to be completed and operational in April 2025.
+During the rebuilding of the North Market, the farmer's market was relocated to 125 The Esplanade, just south of the South building.
 Foundations of the 1831, 1851 and 1904 North Market buildings were found below the floor of the 1968 building.
 The new building will also include courts and an underground parking garage.

 St. Lawrence Market was named the world's best food market by National Geographic in April 2012.

-The St. Lawrence Market has historically been open from Tuesdays to Saturdays.
-The market was planning on opening Sundays as well, as part of a year long pilot project beginning on March 15, 2020.
-However, this was delayed due to the COVID-19 pandemic.
+The St. Lawrence Market was historically open from Tuesdays to Saturdays.
+The market was planning on opening Sundays as well, beginning on March 15, 2020.
+However, this was delayed due to the COVID-19 pandemic and Sunday opening did not start until summer 2022.